 - In cases where a lot of gum and bone height has been lost, a full mouth of individual implants may not be possible.

 - Cases with a full jaw of bad teeth and very little gum loss will receive the highest level of patient satisfaction and the best result with a full mouth of implants and individual crowns.

+Should you do full mouth dental implant sedation?
 Why not you are already spending a lot of money?
 Seriously, sedation is not necessary, but full mouth cases no matter the solution can take a lot of implant surgical time and they can be annoying to sit through.
 Sedation for implants allows you to remain relaxed.
 Patients who do not receive sedation will experience some degree of discomfort and enter into a “fight or flight” response.
 The fight flight response results in systemic inflammation, more post operative pain and can result in poor treatment outcomes such as implant failure.
 The most important thing is for the patient to remain calm and comfortable throughout the procedure.